tonethar/IGME-330-Fall-2021/weekly/week-01A-notes.md

  - Participation/Engagement (10% of grade)
    - Zoom meetings
      - be on time
+     - we request that you keep web cam on
-     - keep web cam on, and microphone muted
+     - keep microphone muted
      - you could get called on at anytime, so be ready to respond
+     - if you leave your computer for any reason, type `brb` (a reason is not required or wanted).
+Otherwise, if we call on you and you are not there, you will be marked absent

 <hr>

 ## VII.
 Required Reading & Assignments
 * [syllabus.md](../syllabus.md)
 * [Project 1 *Vanilla JS App*](../projects/project-1.md) - this is what we are working towards for the first 1/3 of the course:
-  - let's look at some examples!
+  - let's look at a "90%" example
 * Also:
   - Keep an eye on the *Content* section of mycourses.rit.edu for "done" in-class demo files
   - Keep an eye on the mycourses.rit.edu dropboxes to see what is assigned and when it is due